 Prepare for a Pendulum of Emotions

 It is quite normal that your emotions may swing from one extreme to the other for a while.
-Some days, you are strong, want nothing to do with him and you are prepared to move forward in your life.
-Others, you may feel a deep sense of longing, overwhelming grief, and a desire to just speak to him for a little bit to ease those feelings.
+Some days, you are strong, want nothing to do with him.
+And you are prepared to move forward in your life.
+Others, you may feel a deep sense of longing, overwhelming grief.
+A desire to just speak to him for a little bit to ease those feelings.

-Some days you may feel like you will never find someone else like him, and other days you may feel extremely optimistic about the idea of meeting someone new.
+Some days you may feel like you will never find someone else like him.
+Other days you may feel extremely optimistic about the idea of meeting someone new.

-As your work through your range of emotions, ask Allah (swt) to help guide you to that which is most pleasing to Him and ask Him to give you strength.
+As you work through your range of emotions, ask Allah (swt).
+To help guide you to that which is most pleasing to Him and ask Him to give you strength.

 You believe he is your first love but that doesn’t make him your last love and life is over.

 If things feel unbearable I’d like to offer the following analogy.